sfc-gh-sdickson/SVG-Image-Gen/README.md

 ### 3. Environment Variables (Local Development) - Fallback
 - Uses `Session.builder.configs()` with explicit environment variables
-- Requires setting up `.env` file with your Snowflake credentials
+- Requires setting up environment variables in your shell or environment
 - Supports all standard Snowflake authentication methods
 - Ideal for local development and testing